 Bake the pork chops, uncovered, for 1 hour, or until the meat is tender.

 Transfer the pork chops to a platter and spoon the sauce over them.

 - This is the type of recipe that takes well to additional and alternate ingredients.
 If you like a smoky flavor, add 1 teaspoon of liquid smoke to the sauce mixture.
 You can also replace the ketchup with 1/2 cup of store-bought barbecue sauce, or substitute the brown sugar with honey, maple syrup, or corn syrup.
 Using a mild beer for the barbecue sauce will add an interesting depth of flavor.
 To add more texture and some color, slice 1 green bell pepper into strips and scatter over the chops along with the onions.

 - If you and the family enjoyed this recipe it may be worth trying a few similar ones.
 Herb and garlic pork chops combine pork chops with fresh garlic and parsley, sage, thyme, and rosemary.
-Another time-saving baked pork chop recipe is saucy baked pork chops with ranch sauce where ranch dressing mix and mustard add delicious flavor.
-If you have some extra time, oven-barbecued pork chops with homemade sauce calls for marinating the pork chops for about 4 hours before baking until fork-tender.
+Another time-saving baked pork chop recipe is saucy baked pork chops with ranch sauce where ranch dressing mix and mustard add a delicious flavor.
+If you have some extra time, oven-barbecued pork chops with homemade sauce call for marinating the pork chops for about 4 hours before baking until fork-tender.